 Tina Horn: Tina hosts and produces the long-running kink podcast Why Are People Into That?!.
 She is also the creator and writer of the sci-fi sex-rebel comic book series SfSx (Safe Sex).
 Her reporting on sexual subcultures and politics has appeared in Rolling Stone, Playboy, Hazlitt, Glamour, Jezebel and elsewhere.

 TS Candii: TS is a leader in the social justice movement for Black and Brown Trans Civil Rights.
-As a former sex worker, TS Candii uses her first hand experience with racial and transgender profiling as well as employment and housing discrimination to expose the roots of transphobia and white supremacy.
+As a former sex worker, TS Candii uses her first hand experience with racial and A term used for someone whose gender is not (exclusively) the one they were assigned at birth.
+Learn more profiling as well as employment and housing The act of favoring members of one community/social identity over another, impacting health, prosperity, and political participation.
+Learn more to expose the roots of Negative and/or bigoted attitudes or actions directed towards trans people.
+Transphobia can be structural, institutional, interpersonal, and/or internalized.
+Learn more and Both a system of beliefs that holds that White people are intrinsically superior and a system of institutional arrangements that favors White people as a group.
+Learn more .
 In 2020 TS Candii founded Black Trans Nation(BTN) and Black Trans Nation NY (BTNNY).

 Moderated by Koki Mendis.